 Cancer is a type of disease characterised by the abnormal growth of cells.
 Your body consists of trillions of cells that serve a diverse range of functions.
 These cells all follow an orderly code in their genes that govern their behaviour.

 Tumours are generally classified as benign or malignant.
-When it demonstrates limited growth and does not spread to other parts of the body, it may be considered to be benign.
-Such tumours may not be considered cancerous and generally less dangerous.
+When it demonstrates limited growth and does not spread to other parts of the body, it may be considered benign.
+Such tumours may not be considered cancerous and are generally less dangerous.